cbout/MAVLink_C_example/include/README.md

 ## Introduction

 The c_library_v1 is an auto-generated library, for the general developer guide click [here][devguide].
 You can find it in this [repository][c_lib].
-If you want more information about the formation we follow see [M1 IISC University of Cergy-Pontoise][m1iisc] and the laboratory [ETIS][etis].
+If you want more information about our formation see [M1 IISC University of Cergy-Pontoise][m1iisc] and the laboratory [ETIS][etis].
 At the start of our project it would have been useful to find a simple explanation of the C library.
 In this file we will describe the library as we understand it and we will trying to make your research into this one easiest.

 ## Architecture